 You’ve signed on the dotted line, the keys are making impressions in the clutches of your hand and the nightmarish home moving preparations are over.
-Now, however, comes the time for making your new home into everything your old one wasn’t, and making sure you don’t do anything you’ll later regret.
+Now, however, comes the time for making your new home into everything your old one wasn’t.
+But here’s the thing with decorating a house, where to start?

-Knowing where to begin first if you’re faced with the task of decorating an entire house can be a little overwhelming.
+Knowing where to begin with a new home decoration can be a little overwhelming.
 Of course this is a situation where your personal preference will help you come to the final conclusion, but for the sake of helping you to finally get the paintbrushes out, we recommend beginning with high traffic areas.
 Generally this would be the living room, or any other room where you both entertain guests and spend a lot of down time.
 You can then use less commonly used rooms as storage spaces for the living room furniture.
 Once you’ve decided on the room you’re going to work with stick with it!
 It’s best to finish one task before you move onto another.

-To save yourself the trouble of installing furniture only to move it back after you’ve decorated, paint first.
+Before we answer that, save yourself the trouble of installing furniture only to move it back after you’ve decorated and paint first.
 Prepare your surfaces by making sure all surfaces are free of dents or irregularities.
-If you’re painting the entirety of a room start from the top and work your way down.
+As for the question, if you’re painting the entirety of a room, start from the top and work your way down.
 Begin at the ceiling, painting down by about an inch onto the walls to give yourself a neat edge.
 Once you paint or wallpaper the walls you can cover this line but it’s important to give yourself a bit of space to work with.
 You can use the same trick as you work your way down to the floor by painting onto the skirting board, provided you plan to repaint these, too.

-Once you’ve given the walls of your home a face-lift you can finally install the flooring.
+As mentioned above with any new home decoration, paint first!
 Mixing up the orders of these steps might mean you shell out on a new carpet or expensive wood finish only to accidentally drip paint all over it.
 Your flooring can also have a big effect on the appearance of the colour on your walls so it’s wisest to buy this after you’ve decided on paint.
-If you plan on installing new doors make sure you do this after the flooring, so that you don’t have to waste time getting your new doors replaned.
+If you plan on installing new doors make sure you do this after the flooring, so that you don’t have to waste time getting your new doors re-planed.

 Give your furniture a new home